 How can I submit a sighting?

-Please get in touch if you have found wastewater treatment biomedia on the banks of a watercourse or on a beach!
-Send an email to , telling us the date, place and number of biomedia found.
+Please get in touch if you have found wastewater treatment biomedia on the banks of a watercourse or on a beach by sending your testimony!
+You can also send an email to , telling us the date, place and number of biomedia found.
 And remember to attach a photo too, because there are so many different models!

 Cette étude est cofinancée par la Commission européenne.
 Néanmoins les analyses et opinions présentées dans cette étude n’engagent que leurs auteurs.
 This study is co-funded by the European Commision.
 However, the analyses and opinions presented in this document are those of the authorrs.